 7. This poster hearkens back to the days when the sun never set on the British Empire.
 It was designed by Ernest Michael Dinkel in 1933.
 Buy it here.

 6. This one makes me laugh however, its sale price at Christie’s is no laughing matter!
-Got a spare £2750?
+Have a spare £2750?

 5. Hampton Court Palace is my favourite historical building in London and I like the colour and symmetry of this design.
 Purchase this poster from the Transport for London museum.